Fragmentation (computing)

-In computer storage, fragmentation is a phenomenon in the computer system which involves the distribution of data in to smaller pieces which storage space, such as computer memory or a hard drive, is used inefficiently, reducing capacity or performance and often both.
+In computer storage, fragmentation is a phenomenon in the computer system which involves the distribution of data into smaller pieces so that storage space, such as computer memory or a hard drive, is used inefficiently, reducing capacity or performance and often both.
 The exact consequences of fragmentation depend on the specific system of storage allocation in use and the particular form of fragmentation.
 In many cases, fragmentation leads to storage space being "wasted", and programs will tend to run inefficiently due to the shortage of memory.

 Basic principle

 In main memory fragmentation, when a computer program requests blocks of memory from the computer system, the blocks are allocated in chunks.
 When the computer program is finished with a chunk, it can free it back to the system, making it available to later be allocated again to another or the same program.
-The size and the amount of time a chunk is held by a program varies.
+The size and the amount of time a chunk is held by a program vary.
 During its lifespan, a computer program can request and free many chunks of memory.

-Fragmentation can occur when a block of memory is requested by a program, and is allocated to that program, but the program has not freed it.
-This leads to theoretically "available", unused memory, being marked as allocated - which reduces the amount of globally available memory, making it harder for programs to request and access memory.
+Fragmentation can occur when a block of memory is requested by a program and is allocated to that program, but the program has not freed (uncommitted) it.
+This leads to theoretically "available", unused memory being marked as allocated - which reduces the amount of globally available memory, making it harder for programs to request and access memory.

 When a program is started, the free memory areas are long and contiguous.
 Over time and with use, the long contiguous regions become fragmented into smaller and smaller contiguous areas.
 Eventually, it may become impossible for the program to obtain large contiguous chunks of memory.

 Types

-There are three different but related forms of fragmentation: external fragmentation, internal fragmentation, and data fragmentation, which can be present in isolation or conjunction.
+Fragmentation occurs whenever a piece of data or free space is broken into several pieces.
 Fragmentation is often accepted in return for improvements in speed or simplicity.
 Analogous phenomena occur for other resources such as processors; see below.

+Memory

+Memory fragmentation can be internal and external.
+Internal fragmentation occurs when memory allocation provides more space than needed, causing waste of free space.
+External fragmentation occurs when free memory is fragmented, preventing newer, larger blocks from being allocated.

+In modern operating systems, the program receives fixed-size pages which it then allocates among different parts of itself (often by an allocator such as malloc).
+As a result, there are two layers of allocation that may each result in their own internal and external fragmentation: on the level of the memory allocator (e.g. malloc) and on the level of pages.
+(Older operating systems might not use pages, but programs still tend to use a two-level system to avoid excessive calls to the OS.)